Acamprosate for Alcohol Abuse: Does It Work?

 Choosing not to drink might not sound like a thrilling idea for those on the brink of alcoholism.
 For individuals grappling with a substance use disorder, it might even seem downright impossible.
 However, kicking the habit is entirely achievable, and the positive effects on your body when you decide to stop drinking are extensive.

-If you’re looking for the easy way to stop drinking, you won’t find one.
+If you’re looking for simple ways to stop drinking, you won’t find one.
 That said, here are some helpful steps to drink less or quit alcohol completely:

 • Dump out all alcohol in your home so it’s not conveniently available.